Nikhil27-sudo/Plant-Disease-Detection-and-Prescription/README.md

 ## Results

-The test accuracy achieved is an impressive 98.26%.
+The model demonstrated an accuracy of 98.26% in predicting plant diseases.